I can't breathe: Counter-reaction

 Supporters of the New York City Police Department marched on December 19, 2014, in black hoodies emblazoned with "I can breathe, thanks to the NYPD" and shouted "Don't resist arrest!" at counter-protesters.
 Separately, shirts produced and sold online by Jason Barthel, a police officer in Mishawaka, Indiana, that stated, "Breathe Easy: Don't break the law" drew criticism.
 Barthel stated, "When you break the law, unfortunately there's going to be consequences, and some of them aren't going to be pretty."
 Members of the city council of South Bend, Indiana asked then-mayor and future-U.S. presidential candidate Pete Buttigieg for cooperation in banning the city from future contracts with Barthel's uniform business.
 Buttigieg's political opponent Henry Davis Jr. described the response: "He refused to touch it.
 And when he touched it, he agreed with both sides."

 Javier Ambler II

-In March 2019, Javier Ambler II died while being arrested in Austin, Texas.
+On March 28, 2019, Javier Ambler II died while being arrested in Austin, Texas.
 Ambler was arrested and tased after fleeing from deputies who sought to stop him for a traffic violation and leading them on a 22-minute car chase which ended in a crash.
 His final words were "I can't breathe."
 Ambler's death was ruled a homicide, caused by congestive heart failure and hypertensive cardiovascular disease in combination with forcible restraint.